SanshanGan/salesforce-notes/notes/OM&LB.md

 ### *Highly-related Concepts:

-Page Layout can be assigned based on Record Types and Profiles.
+- Page Layout can be assigned based on Record Types and Profiles.
+- Business processes display different **picklist** values according to each user’s **profile** but do not assign records.

 ```mermaid
 flowchart